 A set of materials to support the development of new tobacco control alliances and provide information for those planning to renew or refresh their alliance.

-Deaths caused by smoking each year in England (hi-resolution version)
+Deaths caused by smoking each year in England.

-Local data on key indicators for your PCT and local government areas (external link)
+Local data on key indicators and trends for your local area by Public Health England.

 View a pdf version of Towards a Smokefree Generation: A Tobacco Control Plan for England.